-Whether it’s because of an ash cloud or financial difficulties of your chosen airlines, suffering a delayed flight, or worse, a cancellation, is the worst way to start a holiday.
+Whether it’s because of an ash cloud or financial difficulties of your chosen airlines, suffering a delayed flight, or worse, a cancellation, is a terrible way to start a holiday.

-Legislation passed back in 2005 clearly states what airlines are liable to you if your arrival time is delayed by as little as two hours, cancelled or rerouted.
+Legislation passed back in 2005 clearly states what airlines are liable to you if your arrival time is delayed by as little as three hours, or your flight is cancelled or rerouted.

 The EC Flight Compensation Regulation 261/2004 outlines exactly what consumers are entitled to, with a lump sum of compensation ranging from €250 to €600, depending on the distance of your flight.

 The legislation breaks compensation levels into three thresholds, depending on the flight distance and length of the delay.

 – If your flight is within the European Union, less than 1500km in distance and your arrival is delayed by three hours – €250

 – If your flight is within the European Union and between 1500km and 3500km and delayed by three hours – €400

 – If your flight is outside of the EU, further than 3500km and delayed for three hours – €300

 – If your flight is outside of the EU, further than 3500km, and you arrival is delayed by over four hours – €600.

 The compensation is applicable, not just on single flights, but if a delay to your original flight (that is not within the above thresholds) causes you to miss a connecting flight, and therefore caused a delayed arrival to you final destination, you are able to claim for compensation.